‘I consider myself to be the luckiest guy on theRead more...

 CURTIS MANNING (season 6)

-Having succeeded Ronnie Lobell as Director of Field Operations following his death, Curtis Manning had remained an integral part of CTU throughout two major attacks, but when former leader Hamri Al-Assad renounces terrorism and offers to form an alliance with the United States to help convert the radicals in his home county, the US government see this as a significant step towards peace.
+Having succeeded Ronnie Lobell as Director of Field Operations following his death, Curtis Manning had remained an integral part of CTU throughout two major attacks but when former leader Hamri Al-Assad renounces terrorism and offers to form an alliance with the United States to help convert the radicals in his home county, the US government see this as a significant step towards peace.
 But Manning holds a personal grudge towards Al-Assad as several years earlier his military unit were ambushed and beheaded by men following Al-Assad’s instructions.
-Manning would be the only survivor and when finally coming face-to-face with him and witnessing the American goverment making peace with the monster, Manning tries to kill him, forcing Bauer to shoot Manning dead in order to keep the peace process alive.
+Manning would be the only survivor and when they finally coming face-to-face and he witnesses the American government making peace with the monster Manning tries to kill him, forcing Bauer to shoot Manning in order to keep the peace process alive.

 DANA WALSH (season 8)

 CTU Los Angeles analyst Dana Walsh was more experienced at deception than even Nina Myers.
 Having been born Jenny Scott and convinced as an accessory to murder as a minor, Walsh had succeeded in avoiding a prison sentence and relocated to New York under a different identity to start a new life.
 There she had been recruited by CTU Director Hastings and had fallen in love with Fields agent Cole Ortiz.
 The two of them were set to marry when her former lover, convicted killer Kevin Wade, had returned to blackmail her in order to keep her past life a secret.
 But her deception had run further than that, having been placed as a mole inside of CTU in order to assist in future attacks against the city.
 But when the truth is revealed she offers to provide evidence of who is behind the attack in order to save herself but after attempting to escape from Ortiz she is cornered by Bauer and shot dead.